-Shopping for clothes is more a form of entertainment than it is a necessity in our lives these days.
-It’s a form of escapism, of relaxation and of pleasure.
+Shopping for clothes is more a form of entertainment than it is a necessity these days.
+It’s a form of escapism, relaxation and pleasure.
 That’s why the term ‘retail therapy’ has become everyday language.

 Let’s be honest, most of us have enough clothes in our wardrobe.
 In fact, most of us probably have more clothes than we need.
 So, when we go shopping, it’s largely for fun.

-What feels better than coming out of the shopping centre with bags full of our new on trend purchases?
-I remember I would lay out my new items on my bedroom floor and stare at them in awe as soon as I got home.
+It feels so good to come out of the shopping centre with bags full of our new on trend purchases doesn’t it?
+I would lay out my new items on my bedroom floor and stare at them in awe as soon as I got home.

-But after a few days of owning the new items the high would fade away.
-More often than not I would realise that my new items didn’t fit me in the way I’d have liked them to, or that the colour of my new t-shirt didn’t really suit my skin tone.
+But after a few days of owning them the high would fade away.
+More often than not I would realise they didn’t fit me in the way I’d have liked them to.
+And that the colour of my new t-shirt didn’t really suit my skin tone.

 Shopping itself is an idea that has been sold to us.
 We want to be like those celebrities and influencers.
 They are often portrayed as symbols of a perfect life.

-They don’t talk about sustainability.
-They don’t talk about how the fashion industry exploits women across the globe.
-They don’t talk about how many litres of water it takes to make one t-shirt.
+They don’t talk about sustainability or how the fashion industry exploits women across the globe.
+Certainly they don’t talk about how many litres of water it takes to make one t-shirt.

 So, we make our way to the shopping centre because the idea that shopping will make us happy has been sold to us and we have gladly bought it.

-When we’re shopping we get lost in the moment.
-It’s not about how we truly feel about the garments.
-It’s about if it looks like what we saw our favourite Instagram influencer wearing yesterday.
+When we’re shopping we get lost in the moment and it’s not about how we truly feel about the garments.
+It’s more about if it looks like what our favourite Instagram influencer was wearing yesterday.

-It’s only after we’ve come down from the shopping high a few days later that the regrets start to come through.
-When we realise it doesn’t suit us because we didn’t buy it with us in mind, we bought it with the influencer or the celebrity in mind.
+Only after we’ve come down from the shopping high a few days later do regrets start to come through.
+We realise it doesn’t suit us because we didn’t buy it with us in mind.
+We bought it with the influencer or the celebrity in mind.

 So we’ve been sold this idea of happiness.
 But it’s not actually resulting in happiness.
 Temporary happiness, yes.
 But that happiness soon turns to disappointment as we realise our wardrobe has become even more crammed and we’re now out of pocket.

 Garment workers are left disappointed when they don’t get paid for their overtime.
 They are left disappointed when they don’t make enough money to feed themselves and their family that month.
-They are left disappointed when they do not get the workers rights they so passionately have been campaigning for.
+They are left disappointed when they do not get the workers rights they have been passionately campaigning for.